openvm-org/openvm/stark-middleware/README.md

   committed together.

-Due to the need to support cached trace, the backend does not fully own the trace commitment process, although it does provide simple APIs to assist the process.
+Due to the need to support cached trace, the backend does not fully own the trace commitment process, although it does provide simple APIs to assist the process - see `TraceCommitmentBuilder`.

 Given RAPs with all traces committed, the backend prover handles computations and commitment of quotient polynomials and FRI commit and query phases.
+This is done by `MultiTraceStarkProver::prove_raps_with_committed_traces`.
+This function should be able to support general RAPs as described in the previous section, but it does assume the `challenger` has already observed all trace commitments and public values.

+The general verifier is supported in `MultiTraceStarkVerifier::verify_raps`.
+This does handle all `challenger` observations of public values and trace commitments.
+The number of challenges to observe in between trace challenge phases is read from the partial verifying key.

 ## Interactive AIRs